Omotoye/rt_assignment_1/README.md

 <br/>

-_For more information about the python scripts, go to docs/html/index.html_
+_For more information about the python scripts_,  [Click Here](https://omotoye.github.io/rt_assignment_1/ "link to the code API webpage")